vas3k/GodMode2/README.md

         "my_custom_field_that_not_in_database": MyCustomWidget
     }

-    # use BaseListView for display this table (default behaviour)
+    # use BaseListView to display this table (default behaviour)
     list_view = BaseListView

     # do not generate create, edit and delete views,